Last Updated on

 You can use baits like nuts, seeds and different fruits for seeking the attraction of the squirrels.
 Place the bait in a place where you can easily scope them out and no obstacles for having a clear view.
 Make sure that your position is not in an open place rather in a hidden one.
 The use of a perfect bait will attract the game thus reducing your wait time.

 A head shot is always best for any small creatures as heads are not normally eaten.
 So try to make a clean headshot.
 If you can, you are good to go.
-But it may be difficult for any new hunter as the head of a squirrel is a tiny target.
-The second best target is the heart which lies just under the neck of the little fellow.
-Try to shoot from a side view as front or back view will narrow down the targeted area for you.
-Besides, a side shot will make the head a large target.
+But it may be difficult for any new hunter as the head of a squirrel is a tiny aim.
+The second best aim point is the heart which lies just under the neck of the little fellow.
+Try to shoot from a side view as front or back view will narrow down the aimed area for you.
+Besides, a side shot will make the head a large aim point.

 As you may find it hard for locating any prey for a long time and also may need to wait for a while, you need to be very patient when you go hunting.
 This often determines whether any hunter will be successful or not.
 It’s a waiting game.
 So mind that before you want to try your luck.back to menu ↑